Eustochium: Biography

 Eustochium spoke Latin and Classical Greek with equal ease and was able to read the scriptures in the Hebrew text.
 Many of Jerome's Biblical commentaries owe their existence to her influence and to her he dedicated his commentaries on the prophets Isaias and Ezekiel.

 The letters which Jerome wrote for her instruction and spiritual advancement are, according to his own testimony, very numerous.
+Jerome wrote Epitaph on Saint Paula, or Letter 108, honoring a friend and comrade in the form of a letter to Eustochium.
+Within Letter 108, Jerome briefly states that he's writing the letter to comfort Eustochium after her mother's death.
+Jerome's letter to Eustochium could be considered slander towards women.
+One modern scholar pointed to Jerome's opinions on ideal sexuality and body restrictions for women.
+However, his letters to Eustochium did not direct slander towards her, but rather praised her for her perpetual virginity.
+Another scholar considers his letter to be the finest expression of his ascetic doctrine.
 After the death of Paula in 404, Eustochium assumed the direction of the nunneries.
 Her task was a difficult one on account of the impoverished condition of the temporal affairs which was brought about by the lavish almsgiving of Paula.
-Jerome was of great assistance to her by his encouragement and prudent advice.
+Jerome provided his encouragement and advice.

 In 417, a crowd of ruffians attacked and pillaged the monasteries of Bethlehem, destroyed one of them by fire, besides killing and maltreating some of the residents.
 It is alleged that this was instigated by John II, the Patriarch of Jerusalem and the Pelagians against whom Jerome had written what were considered sharp polemics.
 Both Jerome and Eustochium informed Pope Innocent I by letter of the occurrence, who severely reproved the patriarch for having permitted the outrage.
 Eustochium died shortly after and was succeeded in the supervision of the convents by her niece, the younger Paula.
 Eustochius of Tour might have been her nephew, and further lateral descendants may include Perpetuus and Volusianus.
 The Catholic Church celebrates her feast on 28 September.

 Veneration

-In 2022, Eustochium was officially added to the Episcopal Church liturgical calendar with a feast day on 28 September, along with her mother, Paula of Rome.
+In 2022, Saint Eustochium was officially added to the Episcopal Church liturgical calendar with a feast day on 28 September, along with her mother, Saint Paula of Rome.